arunvelsriram/dotfiles/README.md

 A backup of the existing dotfiles will be placed inside `dotfiles.backup.{date}` during the setup.
 Use this to restore your old dotfiles in case you mess up.

 ## TODO ##
-- [x] Include oh-my-zsh custom configs, themes and plugins (plugins are managed by zplug)
 - [x] Support scripts for installing necessary softwares
 - [x] Include spectacle configuration
 - [x] Include iTerm configuration